crykn/libgdx-screenmanager/README.md

 The following example shows how to use libgdx-screenmanager in your code.
 You can find the full example [here](https://github.com/crykn/libgdx-screenmanager/tree/master/example).

 The library is very easy to use: The game has to extends `ManagedGame`, all screen have to inherit from `ManagedScreen`.
 Screens and transitions have to be registered with the screen manager before they can be used.
-To push a screen `game.getScreenManager().pushScreen("screen-name", "transition-name");` has to be called.
-If no transition should be used, just call `pushScreen("screen-name", null);`.
+To push a screen `game.getScreenManager().pushScreen("screen-name", "transition-name")` has to be called.
+If no transition should be used, just call `pushScreen("screen-name", null)`.

 ```java
 public class MyGdxGame extends ManagedGame {